johannesulf/nautilus/docs/index.rst

 Attribution
 -----------

-A paper describing nautilus's underlying methods and performance has been submitted for publication.
-A draft of the paper will be uploaded to arXiv around the end of June 2023.
-Please cite the paper, once available, if you found nautilus helpful in your research.
+A paper describing nautilus's underlying methods and performance has been accepted for publication.
+A draft of the paper is available on `arXiv <https://arxiv.org/abs/2306.16923>`_.
+Please cite the paper if you find nautilus helpful in your research.

 License